schierlm/usb-modboot/README.md

 ### Supported Modules

-To add modules, just copy them into `/usb-loader/`directory.
+To add modules, just copy them into `/usb-modboot/` directory.
 The following module types are supported:

 - Directories or `tar` files containing a `grub.cfg` file.
 These modules will then chainload